Graciekroos/SNPcalling_2022/README.md

 fastqc jim_19.bam
 ```

 I then ran populations using Stacks to obtain a variant call format (VCF) of my samples for future analyses.
-I specified a maximum observed hetrozygosiy rate of 0.65 (--max-obs-het), tolerating a maximum of 25% missing data at any given site (-r), and using a programme that infers patterns of migration and splitting events in population history (--treemix).
+I specified a maximum observed hetrozygosiy rate of 0.65 (--max-obs-het), tolerated a maximum of 25% missing data at any given site (-r), and used a programme that inferred patterns of migration and splitting events in population history (--treemix).

 ```
 populations -P output_refmap/ -M popmap.txt  --vcf --structure --plink --treemix --max-obs-het 0.65 -r 0.75  -O output_refmap